DyingShades/justinluong.com/index.md

 </div>

-_"Rangelands are globally distributed habitats with high potential for supporting nature-based climate solutions.
-Yet, rangelands will be affected by human disturbances that result in severe habitat degradation and may need intervention to sufficiently recover."
-(Dr. Justin Luong Et.
-Al)_
+_Rangelands are globally distributed habitats with high potential for supporting nature-based climate solutions.
+Yet, rangelands will be affected by human disturbances that result in severe habitat degradation and may need intervention to sufficiently recover._
 <hr>
 ___